-We’ve given you Twitter, perhaps the most talked-about social media site of the moment.
+We’ve given you plenty of LinkedIn tips, Twitter is perhaps the most talked-about social media site of the moment.
 Although Twitter is arguably perceived as being more about socializing than professional networking, it is still a hugely valuable tool for businesses, professionals and job seekers.
 Here are 10 tips for using Twitter to get a job.

 1. Fill in your bio

 You only have 160 characters for your bio, so make them count.
 Make it clear what you want and what value you can bring, i.e. “As a qualified social worker for x years, I’m currently looking for a position in a y type of organization”.
 See How to Write a Twitter Bio for more on this topic.

 2. Use a real photo of yourself